Sunbird-Ed/sunbird-perf-tests/README.md

 In this file, enter the IP's of your machines or your sunbird domain.

-More details on these csv files and examples are mentioned in the below sections which has details on running the scenarios.

 #### Details on varibles used in Jmeter scenario files